Pre-modern human migration: Early medieval period

 The main migration of Turkic peoples occurred between the 5th and 10th centuries, when they spread across most of Central Asia.
 The Turkic peoples slowly replaced and assimilated the previous Iranian-speaking locals, turning the population of Central Asia from largely Iranian, into primarily of East Asian descent.

 The medieval period, although often presented as a time of limited human mobility and slow social change in the history of Europe, in fact saw widespread movement of peoples.
 The Vikings from Scandinavia raided all over Europe from the 8th century and settled in many places, including Normandy, the north of England, Scotland and Ireland (most of whose urban centres were founded by the Vikings).
 The Normans later conquered the Saxon Kingdom of England, most of Ireland, southern Italy and Sicily.

-Iberia was invaded by Muslim Arabs, Berbers and Moors in the 8th century, founding new Kingdoms such as al Andalus and bringing with them a wave of settlers from North Africa.
+Iberia was invaded by Umayyad in the 8th century, founding new Kingdoms such as al Andalus and bringing with them a wave of settlers from North Africa.
 The invasion of North Africa by the Banu Hilal, a warlike Arab Bedouin tribe, in the 11th century was a major factor in the linguistic, cultural Arabization of the Maghreb.

 The Burmese-speaking people first migrated from present-day Yunnan, China to the Irrawaddy valley in the 7th century.

 The Tai peoples, from Guangxi began moving south – and westwards in the 1st millennium AD, eventually spreading across the whole of mainland Southeast Asia.
 Tai speaking tribes migrated southwestward along the rivers and over the lower passes into Southeast Asia, perhaps prompted by the Chinese expansion.

 During the 4th–12th centuries, Han Chinese people from the central plains migrated and settled in the South of China.
 This gave rise to the Cantonese people and other dialect groups of Guangdong during the Tang dynasty.
 Genetic studies have shown that the Hakka people are largely descended from North Han Chinese.
 In a series of migrations, the Hakkas moved and settled in their present areas in South China.

 Archaeological, historical and linguistic evidence suggest that the Nahuas originally came from the deserts of northern Mexico and migrated into central Mexico in several waves.
 The Aztecs were descended of Nahua ancestry, and the Toltecs are often thought to have been as well.
 After the fall of the Toltecs a period of large population movements followed and some Nahua groups such as the Nicarao arrived as far south as Nicaragua.